roots/docs/sage/configuration.md

 - Add theme support for common functionality.
 - Register a default navigation menu called `primary_navigation`.
 - Register a primary and footer Sidebar widget area.

-### Soil

-Also seen in `setup.php` is out of the box theme support for [Soil](https://roots.io/products/soil/) _(recently updated!)_, a WordPress plugin containing a collection of modules applying theme-agnostic front-end modifications including:

-- Cleaner WordPress markup
-- Disable REST API
-- Disable asset versioning
-- Disable trackbacks
-- Move all Javascript to the footer
-- Cleaner NavWalker for navigation menus
-- Prettier search URLs converting from `/?s=query` to `/search/query/`
-- Root relative URLs

 ### `theme.json`